 Fripp was married to Isabelle Jenkins Fripp, who was born on 5 November 1833 and died on 4 August 1883.
 The couple produced eleven children: Mary Rosa (b.
 1853); Julian Jenkins (b.
 1855); Edgar Walter (b.
 1857); Florence Amanda (b.
 1859); Daniel Perry (b.
 1860); Thomas Screven (b.
 1862); Ella Rosalie (b.
 1864); Eliza Emily (b.
 1867); Charles Benjamin (b.
 1870); Robert Lee (b.
 1872); and Alice Louisa (b.
 1875).Back to Top

 This collection consists of eight manuscript volumes, a few miscellaneous papers, and one volume of typed transcriptions of parts of four of the manuscript volumes and a few of the papers.
 Because many of the manuscript volumes include several types of entries (chiefly accounts or narratives in the form of diary entries or short memoranda), it has not been possible to categorize them by type of volume.
-Series 1 is, therefore, arranged, as far as possible, chronologically.
 The typed transcriptions were made by the Southern Historical Collection at the request of the donor around 1944.Back to Top

-Small volume containing lists of slaves belonging to John and Isabelle Fripp.
+Small volume containing lists of people enslaved by John Fripp and Isabelle Fripp.
 17 pp.

 "Bluff Plantation Expenditures, Memoranda, and Notes," with entries from 1865 to 1870 interspersed among the original entries.
 Chiefly accounts relating to the Bluff Plantation, but also narrative entries in which Fripp wrote of moving his possessions from St. Helena Island to Chechessee Bluff, the activities of the St. Helena Agricultural Society, and other matters.
-Post Civil War entries include accounts and copies of letters about planting with free labor and other issues.
+Post Civil War entries include accounts and copies of letters about planting with laborers who were not enslaved and other issues.
 88 pp.

-Entries noting activities and illnesses of slaves; the erection of a church; church services held for Fripp's slaves; the purchase (1868) of property in Grahamville, and other topics.
+Entries noting activities and illnesses of people enslaved by Fripp; the building of a Christian church; church services held for people enslaved by Fripp; the purchase (1868) of property in Grahamville, and other topics.
 98 pp.

 Personal and farm accounts with periodical cumulative listings of stock.
 199 pp.